weiji14/zen3geo/docs/object-detection-boxes.md

 ```

 This {py:class}`geopandas.GeoDataFrame` contains building outlines across
-Brunei 🇧🇳.
-Let's do a spatial subset ✂️ to just the Kampong Ayer study area
+Brunei 🇧🇳 that intersects and extends beyond our study area.
+Let's do a spatial
+subset ✂️ to just the Kampong Ayer study area using
-using {py:attr}`geopandas.GeoDataFrame.cx`, and reproject it using
+{py:attr}`geopandas.GeoDataFrame.cx`, and reproject the polygon coordinates
-{py:meth}`geopandas.GeoDataFrame.to_crs` to match the coordinate reference
+using {py:meth}`geopandas.GeoDataFrame.to_crs` to match the coordinate
-system of the optical image.
+reference system of the optical image.

 ```{code-cell}
 _gdf_kpgayer = geodataframe.cx[114.94:114.95, 4.88:4.89]